Police: RI man admitted to killing cab driver in the Back Bay after he was refused a ride

 Foy later admitted to shooting the father of five during a fight that broke out when he was refused a ride to Mansfield, according to court documents.

-“He pulled Mr. Rouma out of the cab, shot one time,” Verner said.
-“Mr. Rouma fell to the ground and then the defendant stood over Mr. Rouma and fired a few more times.”
+“He pulled Mr. Oruma out of the cab, shot one time,” Verner said.
+“Mr. Oruma fell to the ground and then the defendant stood over Mr. Oruma and fired a few more times.”

 Police say they recovered the black semi-automatic handgun used in the shooting nearby.